Arsenalist/zararsiddiqi/content/zettelkasten/bug-fixes-and-scrum.md

 categories: ["podcast questions", "continuous delivery podcast", "scrum", "timeboxing"]
 ---

-Podcast listener, Vitalii, asks how to use Scrum when the primary responsibility of the team is software maintenance and fixing complicated bugs which are hard to reproduce and take a long time to fix?
+A podcast listener asked how to use Scrum when the primary responsibility of the team is software maintenance and fixing complicated bugs which are hard to reproduce and take a long time to fix.
 How do we measure value when all we do is fix bugs?

 Below is the podcast and my response to the question.